We may earn money or products from the companies mentioned in this post. You can read full disclaimer below.

 Once your baby is 12 months old, you can gradually introduce cow’s milk along with other solids.
 For more information about this, visit: The American Academy of Pediatrics

-Unfortunately, affordability can factor into what form of formula you select (powder, concentrate or ready-made).
-Ready-made is easier and if not possible be sure to prepare formula properly.
+Affordability can factor into what form of formula you select (powder, concentrate, or ready-made).

 What to read next: